dmorse/pscfpp/README.md

    - The current version enables use of a graphics processing unit (GPU) to dramatically accelerate some applications.

-   - Starting with this release, the current version can perform stochastic field-theoretic Monte-Carlo (FTMC) simulations.
+   - Starting with this release (v1.2), the current version can perform stochastic field-theoretic Monte-Carlo (FTMC) simulations in addition to SCFT calculations.

 ## Programs